niuers/Distributed-System-Design-Review/Approach System Design Questions.md

 2. RPC can be used in MapReduce where a reduce worker reads the local data from a map worker using RPC

 # MapReduce
+1.  it hides the details of parallelization, fault-tolerance, locality optimization, and load balancing
 1. Master-Worker
 2. Fault tolerance
    * Worker failure: retry on other worker